Best Search Engines Other Than Google: 2026 Guide

 Website: ecosia.org

-Further reading: See Ecosia’s Privacy Policy and Tree Planting Impact.
+Further reading: Read up on Ecosia’s Privacy Policy and their actual Tree Planting Impact.

 9. Yandex